nathan-a-macleod/open-flight-sim/README.md

 - [x] Migrate to Cesium.js.
 - [x] Add a reset button.
 - [x] Remove uneeded Cesium.js objects in the canvas.
+- [x] Allow the game to switch between flying, and choose a location.
+Ensure it starts of by allowing the user to switch between these, instead of using the setupSection.
+- [ ] Allow it to detect a normal keyboard button press, as well as a prolonged  press.
+- [ ] Add a pause button where the user can change the position of the plane.
-- [ ] Change the buttons to keyboard shortcuts.
+- [ ] Change the pause button to a keyboard shortcut.
 - [ ] Change the settings page to an overlay, which pauses the simulator.
-- [ ] Add physics.
+- [ ] Add better physics.
-- [ ] Allow the game to switch between flying, and choose a location.
-Ensure it starts of by allowing the user to switch between these, instead of using the setupSection.
+- [ ] Add more CSS variables.
 - [ ] Add a plane 3d model.
 - [ ] Add more settings to the clouds in the setup page - a proper weather engine.
 - [ ] Allow the plane to collide with the terrain.